 How, When & Where was Hemlock Woolly Adelgid Introduced to Eastern North America?

-Not much attention has been given to the historical introduction of HWA to the Eastern US.
+Not much attention has been given to the historical introduction of Hemlock Woolly Adelgid to the Eastern US.
 We know that HWA was first identified from a 1951 sample collected in Richmond VA.
-But was Richmond the only HWA introduction site?
-And was that introduction really as late as 1951?
+But was Richmond the only HWA introduction site in Eastern North America?
+What was the mechanism for HWA introduction?
+And did that introduction really occur as late as 1951?

 There are two important lines of scientific research on HWA that can help address this issue.
-One line of research has applied analysis of mitochondrial DNA to all known Hemlock Woolly Adelgid populations in the world, to identify the place of origin of the HWA introduced to the eastern US.
-The other area of scientific research has produced a historical map, utilizing USDA’s historical HWA detection records, that can be used to examine the HWA introduction process for the eastern US.
-And combining these two resources provides a scientific foundation for examining the HWA introduction process.
+One line of research has applied statistical analysis of DNA from all known world Hemlock Woolly Adelgid populations, to identify the place of origin of the HWA introduced to the eastern US.
+The other area of scientific research has produced a historical map, based on early USDA monitoring records for HWA, that can be used to examine the HWA introduction process for the eastern US.
+And combining these two resources provides a scientific foundation for examining the introduction of Hemlock Woolly Adelgid into eastern North America.

-The HWA genetic research published by Nathan Havill and associates (in 2006 & 2016) has transformed our understanding of world HWA diversity!
+The HWA genetic research published by Nathan Havill and associates (in 2006 & 2016) has transformed our understanding of world Hemlock Woolly Adelgid diversity!
 This research has not only documented biological differences between HWA lineages in the US and multiple Asian countries.
 It also has definitively identified the HWA found in the Eastern US as originating in Southern Japan.
-Below is the 2006 chart identifying the biologically distinct HWA lineages.
+Below is the 2006 chart identifying five biologically distinct HWA lineages.
 (The 2016 analysis identified three additional HWA lineages located in China, Taiwan and Ullung Island.)

 Where was Hemlock Woolly Adelgid Introduced?